.Rmd file containing code to perform differential expression analysis with DESeq2R/generateRmdCodeDiffExp.R

 The path to the file where the code will be written.

 The fitting method used to get the dispersion-mean relationship.
-Possible values are "parametric"
+Possible values are "parametric", "local" and "mean".

 Whether or not to perform independent filtering of the data.
 With independent filtering=TRUE, the adjusted p-values for genes not passing the filter threshold are set to NA.